 …and the dev team was grateful for the discussion.

 “Shara and Fen put a magnifying gla- no, a telescope on the issue of web accessibility.
-It’s never taught in web development courses.
-It’s shocking how much this subject is unknown to aspiring devs and how many websites are being made without accessibility in mind.” said Tyler, Developer Intern.
+[Accessibility is] never taught in web development courses.
+It’s shocking how much this subject is unknown to aspiring devs and how many websites are being made without accessibility in mind.” said Tyler, Engineering Intern.

 “After everyone is at the same starting line, we can start the conversation around introducing accessibility into the workflow,” Shara said.
 “This is just a start.”